cogwirrel/chestday.com/README.md

 chestday.com
 ============

-The website chestday.com
+Wondering whether it's Chest Day?
+[Find out here](http://chestday.com)

-Objective of the site is to inform the user whether or not it is Chest Day.
+The objective of this site is to inform the user whether or not it is Chest Day.
 Chest Day is on a Monday.
+Obviously.